charshy/examples/apps/helloworld/README.md

 }
 ```

-To list the routes for a service, run the following cURL command:
+2. List the routes for a service by running the following cURL command:

 ```
 curl http://localhost:31200/v1/tenants/local/versions/helloworld | jq .
 ```

 **Note**: Replace localhost:31200 above with the appropriate host
-for your environment (for example, "a8-controller.mybluemix.net", etc.).
+for your environment.
+For example, "a8-controller.mybluemix.net".

-After running the demo, the output should be as follows:
+After following the sample steps, the following output is displayed:

 ```
 {